 - Checking the driving record of an applicant specifically looking for any driving infractions that relate to the use of alcohol.

-- They may ask on the application of the insurance buyer has every attended a substance abuse program.
+- They may ask on the application if the insurance buyer has ever attended a substance abuse program.

 Weight and Liver Disease